-None of the additive models provide a satisfactory fit to CX1's X-ray spectrum; the best is a bbody model with a temperature of $0.8 \pm 0.1$ keV and an emitting region of $84^{+24}{-19}$ m.
-This model gives an X-ray luminosity (0.5 - 7.0 keV) of $\approx 2.4 \times 10^{32} \text{ erg s}^{-1}$ , placing CX1 in the hard regime of faint GC X-ray sources.
-Despite the poor quality of the fit, the X-ray hardness is consistent with well-identified CVs in other GCs (e.g., Heinke et al. 2005).
-The UV excess and strong variability in all bands could be attributed to substantial mass transfer through an accretion disc; a CV nature is also favoured by its X-ray/optical ratio (Figure 6), which could be further confirmed by emission features (e.g., $H\alpha$ ) with future spectroscopic or photometric studies.
+None of the additive models provide a satisfactory fit to CX1's X-ray spectrum; the best is a bbody model with a temperature of 0.8 ± 0.1 keV and an emitting region of 84^{+24}{-19} m.
+This model gives an X-ray luminosity (0.5-7.0 keV) of $\approx 2.4 \times 10^{32}$ ergs-1, placing CX1 in the hard regime of faint GC X-ray sources.
+Despite the poor quality of the fit, the X-ray hardness is consistent with wellidentified CVs in other GCs (e.g. Heinke et al. 2005).
+The UV excess and strong variability in all bands could be attributed to substantial mass transfer through an accretion disc: a CV nature is also favoured by its X-ray/optical ratio (Fig. 6), which could be further confirmed by emission features (e.g. $H\alpha$) with future spectroscopic or photometric studies.
 A relatively high rate of mass transfer may be expected in a CV which has experienced a nova eruption (Warner 2003).
-Studying CVs nearly 100 years after a nova explosion can be helpful in understanding the relationship between nova explosions and mass transfer rates (e.g. Shara et al. 2017).
+Studying CVs nearly 100 yr after a nova explosion can be helpful in understanding the relationship between nova explosions and mass transfer rates (e.g. Shara et al. 2017).

 Our measured X-ray luminosity can provide a lower limit (dependent on the assumed white dwarf compactness, i.e. its mass) to the mass transfer rate in this system.
-Extrapolating the best-fit model flux (Table 3) to between 0.002-25 keV with the WebPIMMS tool, and approximating the accretion luminosity with this flux; we can get an estimate on the lower limit of the mass accretion rate $\approx 7.0 \times 10^{-11} \ M{\odot} \ yr^{-1}$ for a $0.5 \ M{\odot}$ white dwarf.
+Extrapolating the best-fitting model flux (Table 3) to between 0.002 and 25 keV with the WebPIMMS tool10, and approximating the accretion luminosity with this flux; we can get an estimate on the lower limit of the mass accretion rate $\approx 7.0 \times 10^{-11} \,\mathrm{M{\odot}yr^{-1}}$ for a 0.5 M☉ white dwarf.